evaristo-va/evaristo-va.gihub.io/index.md

   <img src="https://github.com/user-attachments/assets/54d62530-2199-490f-91e3-daa0c37fadbe" width="500" />
 </p>

-> In this project we designed and deployed a Streamlit-based chatbot that provides personalized diet recommendations by calculating users' Total Daily Energy Expenditure (TDEE).
-The chatbot uses GPT-4 with tool integration for accurate caloric estimates and conversational interactions, delivering a smooth, web-based user experience.
+> In this project, we designed and deployed an AI-powered chatbot that provides personalized diet recommendations by calculating users’ Total Daily Energy Expenditure (TDEE).
+The chatbot combines natural language understanding with tool integration for accurate caloric estimates and smooth conversational interactions.
+It was deployed on Streamlit Cloud, delivering an intuitive and fully web-based user experience.
 >
 > Try the chatbot here: https://bitebuddy.streamlit.app/